“The Uncommitted Movement Is the Floor of What’s Possible”

 Leifer: You probably need both to hit a majority.

 Shahid: Yeah.
-In March when Kamala Harris came out in favor of a ceasefire in Selma at an event for Black voters, that gave me a sign that the party was thinking beyond the constituency of pro-Israel Jewish voters.
+In March, when Kamala Harris came out in favor of a ceasefire in Selma at an event for Black voters, that gave me a sign that the party was thinking beyond the constituency of pro-Israel Jewish voters.

 Leifer: How are you thinking about the possibility of a Trump victory?
 In some ways, Trump’s last term was a boon to progressive organizing, despite being a disaster for the country.
 Could that happen again?

 It’s very hard for me to imagine four years of Trump that doesn’t look like a January 6 presidency.
 Last time there were moderate Republicans within Trump’s cabinet.
 This time it will be dominated by far-right authoritarians, and my sense is the United States could end up like Hungary or Brazil.
-The show trials that are happening now with university presidents over Palestine will expand to cover LGBTQ issues, race, and women’s rights.
+The show trials with university presidents over Palestine will expand to cover LGBTQ issues, race, and women’s rights.
 Trump has the judiciary and will likely have the legislature on his side to do whatever he wants.

 Waleed Shahid is the director of the Bloc and the former spokesperson for Justice Democrats.